XERC-FM: Universal 97.7

 On October 31, 2019, coinciding with the launch of Radio Centro's TV station XHFAMX-TDT, XERC-FM and XHRED-FM swapped formats, bringing the Universal English classic hits format to 97.7 and moving the talk programming to 88.1.
 As a transition, XERC simulcasted Universal from 8pm to 5am for two weeks prior to the switch.

 From April to mid-May 2020, the Universal format was simulcasted on XEQR-AM.

-Sale to MVS Radio
+Sale to MVS Radio; flip to La Mejor

 On May 15, 2020, Grupo Radio Centro announced that it would sell XERC-FM to MVS Radio for a reported 500 million pesos (US$20 million).
-The deal will give Radio Centro additional capital as it seeks to negotiate a deal with its noteholders.
+The deal was intended to give Radio Centro additional capital as it sought to negotiate a deal with its noteholders.
 MVS took over on June 1 and flipped the station to its La Mejor grupera format, which had previously aired on XHMVS-FM (from 2006 to 2008) and XEOC-AM (between 2010 and 2012).
 GRC also announced that the Universal format would return to XHRED-FM, sharing it with the news/talk format.
-The IFT approved the station to return to Cerro del Chiquihuite from the Grupo Radio Centro tower site in Villa Alpina in December 2022.
+The IFT approved the station to return to Cerro del Chiquihuite from the Grupo Radio Centro tower site in Villa Alpina in December 2022..
+But as of December 2024 XERC-FM still broadcasts its signal from Villa Alpina.